mgeitz/eqalert/README.md

 `/say parser mute clear` - Clear all muted line types and players

 > Does not effect global mute

+`/say parser encounter` - Toggle encounter parsing

+`/say parser encounter clear` - Clear the encounter stack

+`/say parser encounter end` - Sometimes, your logs don't catch an encounter end.
+Use this command to fix that!

+`/say parser hello`

+`/say parser who`

+`/say parser where`

+`/say parser what state`

 ## Custom Alerting